Favorable Climate for Investments

 One of the results of this dialogue has been the tripartite minimum wage for the free zone sector, an agreement between the Government, the private sector, and union leaders that establishes minimum wage increase of up to 4-year periods, as well as initiatives to improve labor conditions.
 So far, three editions of this agreement been signed, providing investors with predictability regarding labor costs in Nicaragua.

 The Government of Nicaragua recognizes the positive impact of foreign direct investment (FDI) in an economy such as the one Nicaragua has, and therefore actively and openly promotes it so that the country is responsible with its employees, the community and the environment.

 Proof of this is the existence of PRONicaragua, the official investment promotion agency of the country, which has the full support of and works alongside the government.
 Additionally, the naming of a Presidential Delegate for Investments to coordinate investment promotion efforts and ensure the successful development of these projects, further affirms the government’s positive stand towards FDI.

 PRONicaragua stood out with the best results among all investment promotion agencies in the world in the 2012 Global Investment Promotion Benchmarking (GIPB), published by the World Bank, International Finance Corporation (IFC) and the Multilateral Investment Guarantee Agency (MIGA).

 Economic Freedom of the World (EFW) Report

-Nicaragua’s economy is among the freest of the world according to the recently released Economic Freedom of the World (EFW) report, published by the Fraser Institute.
-In the 2016 report, the country is ranked in the 45th position out of a total of 159, with a score of 7.6 out of 10.
+Nicaragua’s economy is among the freest of the world according to the recently released the Economic Freedom of the World (EFW) report, published by the Fraser Institute.
+In the 2016 report, the country is ranked in the 45th position out of 159, with a score of 7.6 out of 10.